 Key steps for configuring your subsystem

-Figure 1-4 shows the key steps you will follow to set up and configure your subsystem and its controller.
-Each step is explained later in this book.
+Figure 1-4 shows the key steps you'll follow to set up and configure your subsystem and its controller.
+Each of these key steps is explained later in this book.

 2 Configuring your controller